animikhroy/rk_toolkit_pipeline_diagrams/02_notebooks/README.md

 docker-compose up -d
 ```

+Once the server is up, you can go to the URL ( often for you http://localhost:8080 ) to view the notebooks in your browser.

 ## Status

 Currently things are being migrated over, and so may not work as intended until